 Achilles tendon repair and surgery

-There are two types of surgery that repairs a ruptured Achilles tendon:
+There are two types of surgery for repairing a ruptured Achilles tendon:

-- Open surgery – The orthopaedic surgeon makes a single, large incision on the back of your leg and sews the two parts of the Achilles tendon back together.
+- Open surgery—The orthopedic surgeon makes a single large incision on the back of your leg and sews the two parts of the Achilles tendon back together.

-- Percutaneous surgery – During this minimally invasive procedure, the orthopaedic surgeon makes several small incisions (instead of a single, large incision) and sews the two parts of the Achilles tendon back together.
+- Percutaneous surgery—During this minimally invasive procedure, the orthopedic surgeon makes several small incisions (instead of a single large incision) and sews the two parts of the Achilles tendon back together.

-There are two types of Achilles repair surgery for tendonitis (inflammation of the Achilles tendon), which can be used if nonsurgical treatments aren't effective:
+There are two types of Achilles repair surgery for tendinitis (inflammation of the Achilles tendon), which can be used if nonsurgical treatments aren't effective:

-- Gastrocnemius recession – The orthopaedic surgeon lengthens the calf muscles to reduce stress on your Achilles tendon.
+- Gastrocnemius recession—The orthopedic surgeon lengthens the calf muscles to reduce stress on the tendon.